Trustpilot Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Trustpilot Group Plc announced the purchase of 50,000 of its own ordinary shares on the London Stock Exchange as part of its ongoing share buyback programme initiated in March 2025.
-This move, which involves the cancellation of the purchased shares, reflects Trustpilot’s strategy to manage its capital structure and potentially enhance shareholder value.
+Trustpilot Group Plc announced the purchase of 222,000 of its ordinary shares as part of a share buyback program initiated in September 2025.
+This move, which involves the cancellation of purchased shares, is part of a broader strategy to manage capital and potentially enhance shareholder value, having already acquired over 5.3 million shares since the program’s inception.

-The most recent analyst rating on (GB:TRST) stock is a Buy with a £220.00 price target.
+The most recent analyst rating on (GB:TRST) stock is a Hold with a £186.00 price target.
 To see the full list of analyst forecasts on Trustpilot Group Plc stock, see the GB:TRST Stock Forecast page.

 Spark’s Take on GB:TRST Stock